imliuyzh/pupperfield-service/README.md

 ## Getting Started

 Before following the instructions below, please make sure you have Java v21 installed.
-If you also want to run the `populator` program, make sure you have read the README file in `/populator`.
+If you also want to run the `populator` program, make sure you read the README file in `/populator`.

+It is highly recommended to run this project on Linux.

 ### Running the Application